 Courses taken to satisfy the General Education Core cannot fulfill the Directed Electives requirement.
-The 25 credit hours of Directed Electives must contain a minimum of 16 hours of courses from the Arkansas Course Transfer System (ACTS).

-The remaining 9 hours of Directed Electives must be ACTS Courses or courses with a following prefix:
+- The 25 credit hours of Directed Electives must contain a minimum of 16 hours of courses from the Arkansas Course Transfer System (ACTS). - The remaining 9 hours of Directed Electives must be ACTS Courses or courses with a prefix from the table below: